gustavofernandezlembert/Gustavo-Fernandez/README.md

 - [Analysis of Medicare Charges for DRG-689 in New York Hospitals](https://github.com/gustavofernandezlembert/Medicare-Hospital-Charges-/tree/main)

-  Performed a data analysis using SAS and SQL to uncover significant variability in hospital charges based on metropolitan status.
+  Performed a data analysis using SAS and SQL to uncover significant variability in hospital charges for Kidney and Urinary Tract Infections (DRG-689) based on metropolitan status.